 What is a Power of Attorney?

-A general power of attorney can be used to appoint someone to make legal and financial decisions on your behalf for a period of time.
-The following are examples of situations where you can appoint someone else to making decisions on your behalf:
+A general power of attorney can be used to appoint someone to make legal and financial decisions on your behalf.
+This is usually for a set period of time.
+The following are examples of situations where you can appoint someone else to make decisions on your behalf:

 - Operating your bank account for you while you are on holidays;